Can I visit a church for private prayer?

 Sunday observance and alternative devotions.

-All but priests are dispensed from attending Sunday Mass, you can keep Sunday holy by setting aside some time for prayer at home, reading the Scriptures of the day, watching Mass on television or online and asking God for the graces you would normally receive in Holy Communion.
+All but priests continue for the time being to be dispensed from attending Sunday Mass, but those who are at low risk of infection and able to do so are exhorted to take all reasonable steps to attend Sunday Mass.
+If you are unable to attend, you can keep Sunday holy by setting aside some time for prayer at home, reading the Scriptures of the day, watching Mass on television or online and asking God for the graces you would normally receive in Holy Communion.
 Priests should celebrate daily Mass privately and offer it on behalf of those who cannot attend and for the whole nation.

 What about weddings?